 Your business’s web presence is anything and everything about your business that lives online.
-This can be things that you create, like your website or social media profiles, or it can be things that others say about you, like user-generated content on social media or reviews on local listings sites.
+This can be assets that you create, like your website or social media profiles, or it can be what others say about you online, like user-generated content on social media or reviews on local listings sites.

-No matter what type of content it is or who created it, it’s important that you have a handle on the full scope of your business’s web presence, especially now when people are spending more time online.
+No matter what type of content it is or who created it, it’s important that you have a handle on the full scope of your business’s web presence.
 When you take the reins on how your business is presented online, you have the ability to influence consumer behavior positively.

 Let’s take a closer look at your business’s web presence, why it matters, and how to create one that works for you.

 Why do you need a web presence?

 Here are some simple reasons you need a web presence for your business.

 Even without the stats to back it up, you can probably envision all on your own why it’s so important to have a web presence these days.
 Think about the last product or service you considered buying.
 What’s the first thing you did when looking for a solution to your problem?